 Stock Options.
 Options granted under the Amended Plan may be either incentive stock options qualifying under Internal Revenue Code ("IRC") Section 422 ("Incentive Option") or options that are not intended to qualify as incentive stock options ("Nonstatutory Option").
 Under the terms of the Amended Plan, the exercise price for any stock option must be equal to or greater than the fair market value of common stock on the date of grant and, if granted to a participant who owns stock possessing more than 10% of the combined voting power of all classes of stock of the Company, must be equal to or greater than 110% of the fair market value of common stock on the date of grant.
 Options may not be granted with a term in excess of ten years (five years, in the case of an Incentive Option granted to a participant owning more than 10% of the Company's voting power).
 Otherwise, the Compensation Committee has discretion to determine the number of shares subject to an option (subject to the Amended Plan's stated limits), the vesting, expiration and forfeiture provisions for options, the restrictions on transferability of an option, and any other terms and conditions otherwise consistent with the Amended Plan.
-The exercise price of an option may be paid through various means acceptable to the Compensation Committee, including in cash or, to the extent allowed by the Compensation Committee, by delivering previously owned shares, by withholding shares deliverable upon the exercise of the option or by delivering to the Company's capitalization or a reorganization (as outlined in more detail in the Amended Plan), the Amended Plan prohibits repricing stock options or the repurchase of underwater options for cash without stockholder approval.
+The exercise price of an option may be paid through various means acceptable to the Compensation Committee, including in cash or, to the extent allowed by the Compensation Committee, by delivering previously owned shares, by withholding shares deliverable upon the exercise of the option or by delivering to the Company the proceeds from the sale of shares of the Company's stock issuable under an option.
+Other than in connection with a change in the Company's capitalization or a reorganization (as outlined in more detail in the Amended Plan), the Amended Plan prohibits repricing stock options or the repurchase of underwater options for cash without stockholder approval.